-Cyclone Fani likely to transform into 'severe' storm by afternoon; heavy rains likely in TN, Andhra coast

-Cyclone Fani likely to transform into 'severe' storm by afternoon; heavy rains likely in TN, Andhra
+Cyclone Fani likely to transform into 'severe' storm in next 12 hours

 New Delhi, Apr 28: Cyclone Fani, which has been forming in south-east Bay of Bengal and the adjoining Indian Ocean, is set to intensify into a severe cyclonic storm by this afternoon, according to the weather department.